Cutoff phenomenon for the warp-transpose top with random shuffle

 Our model is mainly inspired by the transpose top with random shuffle on the symmetric group $S_n$ \cite{FOW}.
 Given a deck of $n$ distinct cards, this shuffle chooses a card from the deck uniformly at random and transposes it with the top card.
 This shuffle exhibits total variation cutoff at $n\log n$ \cite{D1,D2}.
 The transpose top with random shuffle has been recently generalised by the author to the cards with two orientations known as the \emph{flip-transpose top with random shuffle} on the \emph{hyperoctahedral group} $B_n$ \cite{FTTR}.
 The flip-transpose top with random shuffle on $B_n$ has total variation cutoff at $n\log n$.
-In this work, we generalise the flip-transpose top with random shuffle to the complete monomial group $G_n\wr S_n$.
-Moreover, if $\log(|\Gr|-1)\neq o(\log n)$, then our model provides an example where the spectral analysis fails for obtaining sharp total variation mixing time; in other words, the $\ell^2$ bound of the total variation distance is not sufficient enough for computing sharp total variation mixing time.
+In the extended abstract \cite{FPSAC20}, the author has introduced a generalisation of the flip-transpose top with random shuffle to the complete monomial group $G_n\wr S_n$, and announced result on total variation cutoff under the restriction \emph{$|G_n|=o(n^{\delta})$ for all $\delta>0$}.
+In this work, we further generalise it by removing the restriction on the size of $G_n$, that motivates us to consider both $\ell^2$-distance and total variation distance.
+Moreover, if $\log(|\Gr|-1)\neq o(\log n)$, then our model provides an example where the spectral analysis fails for obtaining sharp total variation mixing time; in other words, the $\ell^2$-bound of the total variation distance is not sufficient enough for computing sharp total variation mixing time.
 Thus we consider both $\ell^2$-distance and total variation distance in the present paper.
 For another notable random walk on the complete monomial groups we mention the work of Schoolfield Jr. \cite{SchJr1}, which is a generalisation of the random transposition model to $G\wr S_n$ for a finite group $G$.
 However this walk was generated by the probability measure which is constant on the conjugacy classes.
 On the other hand, the generating measure of our model is not constant on conjugacy classes.